lrothack/dev-ops/README.md

 # build the wheel
 make bdist_wheel
 ```
-Test the package:
+Test the installation of the package:
  - Set up a virtual environment outside the development directory (`dev-ops`) and activate it.
  - Install the wheel package in `dev-ops/dist` with `pip install`.

 ## Build Docker image

 Build a Docker image in two stages.
-The first stages runs unit tests, code analyses, reports results to SonarQube and builds a Python wheel package.
+The first stage runs unit tests, code analyses, reports results to SonarQube and builds a Python wheel package.
 The second stage installs the wheel from the first stage and is ready for deployment.
-Note that the build process in the first stage is independent from your local development environment.
+Note that the build process in the first stage as well as the runtime environment in the second stage are independent from your local development environment.

 Prerequisites:
  - Current working directory `dev-ops`